Texas A&M vs. Florida Atlantic College Basketball Predictions & Picks - November 24

 Texas A&M Performance Insights

-- The Aggies' +72 scoring differential (outscoring opponents by 14.4 points per game) is a result of putting up 78.6 points per game (126th in college basketball) while allowing 64.2 per outing (69th in college basketball).
+- The Aggies average 78.6 points per game (126th in college basketball) while allowing 64.2 per contest (69th in college basketball).
+They have a +72 scoring differential overall and outscore opponents by 14.4 points per game.

-- The 41 rebounds per game Texas A&M accumulates rank 18th in the nation, 15 more than the 26 its opponents record.
+- Texas A&M wins the rebound battle by 15 boards on average.
+It records 41 rebounds per game, which ranks 18th in college basketball, while its opponents grab 26 per contest.

+- The Aggies rank 60th in college basketball with 102.6 points scored per 100 possessions, and 98th in college basketball defensively with 83.8 points conceded per 100 possessions.

-- Texas A&M has committed 1.8 fewer turnovers than its opponents, averaging 7.4 (second in college basketball) while forcing 9.2 (338th in college basketball).
+- Texas A&M has won the turnover battle on average this season, committing 7.4 per game (second in college basketball action) while forcing 9.2 (338th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.